Identifying possible funding

 Other funds and grants

 Funds and grants may also be available from other sources.
 Some courses and departments have grants and teaching or research assistantships available and you should ask the course tutor or administrator about these when applying.
-Scholarships are advertised in the Times Higher Educational Supplement and the Guardian.
+The Complete University Guide has guides to scholarships and bursaries available at UK universities.
 You could also try searching scholarship-search.org.uk and FindAPhD.com.

 There are some books in Career and Employability Services reception with details of funds and scholarships you can apply for, and there are a variety of smaller grants you may be eligible for dependant on your background (place of birth, past occupation, religion etc):